vschelbi/superpoint_transformer_vschelbi/docs/data_structures.md

 See the `notebooks/demo_nag.ipyng` notebook to play with and visualize a provided `NAG`, without needing a whole dataset.

-For more information, have a look at the docstrings of each data structure, these are fairly commented and should help you gain a deeper understanding of their mechanisms.
+For more information, have a look at the docstrings and code of each data structure, these are fairly commented and should help you gain a deeper understanding of their mechanisms.